 All data in the article must be real and authentic.
 Works based on fraudulent data is unacceptable and will not be published.
 Authors should ensure the correctness and authenticity of the data.
 If the work involves the use of human subjects, it should obtain an approval from proper institutional authorities and a permission of human subjects involved.

-All articles will be doubly peer-reviewed.
+All submitted papers are subject to the double blind peer-review process.
 The confidentiality of the reviewers will be respected.
 All reviewers should be academically qualified to review an article, should not use abusive language, and should deliver her/his review in a timely manner.
 The reviewer should try to be fair and impartial in reviewing a submission.
 The reviewer should not have any conflict of interest with the research, author, or the research funding authorities of a submitted article.
 In case of a conflicting interest, the reviewer should refuse herself/himself from the work.
 In any case the reviewer should refrain from using disclosure of any information relevant to the work to other parties.

 Monitoring/safeguarding of the publishing ethics will be maintained by the EIC and the editorial board.
 Guidelines for retraction of an article as discussed above should be followed.
 The EIC with the editorial board should maintain high levels of intellectual and ethical standards, without the interference of business needs.
 The EIC should be willing to publish corrections, clarifications, retractions, and apologies as appropriate.
 The EIC should ensure that plagiarism and fraudulent data are not tolerated as mentioned above.